astramieri/oci-foundations/docs/instance_basics.md

 Block storage is the type of storage associated with instances in the OCI Compute service.
 It provides low-latency, high-performance storage volumes that can be attached to instances to store data and applications.

+The **Instance configuration** is a predefined configuration that includes the instance's shape, base image, and metadata.
+It allows users to quickly create new instances with the same configuration, streamlining the deployment process.

 ![Instance Basics](../images/instance_basics.png)

 ## Live Migrate